Table of Contents

 Colonial Heritage of Unawatuna

 If you enjoy the adventure type holidays with a zest for exploration, you need to head to the Unawatuna point, at the Matara end of Rhumassala Kanda.
-The historical temple holds many mysterious tales while rewarding you with a breathtaking panoramic view.
-The walk to the temple may be discomforting due to the sun and sand and rocks.
+The historical Buddhist temple, which sits on the Rihmassala mountian, holds many mysterious tales while rewarding you with a breathtaking panoramic view.
+The walk to the temple may be discomforting due to long and steep trek.

 Nearly all the way from Galle, until one reaches Hambantota, the road conquest of the sea.
 The prodigious work of erosion has cut the coast into innumerable bays and estuaries flanked by thrusting peninsulas, or by long fingers of the cape.
 For six months in the year waters in these bays lie sleek and innocent.
 At other times of storm, the water boils itself into frightening spectacles of foam and spray.